 Managing the microservice landscape

 Competitive business landscapes make it necessary to decouple monolithic IT infrastructures into individual services that can be frequently modified and deployed.
-To provide a holistic overview of these fast-changing environments, Microservice Intelligence uses out-of-the-box plugins to sync deployment and dependency information from Jenkins and GitHub Action and provides a Kubernetes connector to synchronize runtime and deployment information.
+To provide a holistic overview of these fast-changing environments, Value Stream Management uses out-of-the-box plugins to sync deployment and dependency information from Jenkins and GitHub Action and provides a Kubernetes connector to synchronize runtime and deployment information.
 This information is stored within a central repository and can be contextualized to user-defined requirements via reports and matrices.

 Included is a central microservice catalog where CTOs and engineering leadership can monitor KPIs such as deployment frequency and mean time to resolution (MTTR).
 This catalog presents a clear line of sight into the ownership and performance of self-developed software and gives business stakeholders a way to share and discuss SLAs and SLOs.
 Of note, the LeanIX Integration API makes it easy to automate the intake of SLIs (e.g., from systems like Pingdom) and show their development over time.
 Microservices are immediately added to this catalog upon creation.

-“With LeanIX Microservice Intelligence, microservices are added to the catalog upon creation and we now have one central place where we see all microservices and their responsible teams," said Niklas Heinrich, Director of Engineering at LeanIX.
+“With LeanIX Value Stream Management, microservices are added to the catalog upon creation and we now have one central place where we see all microservices and their responsible teams," said Niklas Heinrich, Director of Engineering at LeanIX.
 "LeanIX itself uses this product, and as a result, we no longer waste time asking around in Slack who can help with a problem but rather start fixing it right away.
-The microservice catalog helps us to shorten the ramp up time of new developers by weeks which is very important to us given the fast growth of of our team."
+The microservice catalog helps us to shorten the ramp-up time of new developers by weeks which is very important to us given the fast growth of our team."

-Microservice Intelligence can be used in conjunction with LeanIX Cloud Intelligence (CI) and the LeanIX Enterprise Architecture Suite (EA Suite) to enable complete views of an IT infrastructure, business, and software architecture.
+Value Stream Management can be used in conjunction with the LeanIX Enterprise Architecture Management (EAM) to enable complete views of an IT infrastructure, business, and software architecture.
 This visibility is especially beneficial for Cloud Centers of Excellence (CCoE) when determining the costs of services, how they are interlinked, and how they support a business.

 For more information on managing microservice landscapes, here is a poster with examples of how a microservice catalog answers key stakeholder questions.